Pierse Long

 Pierse Long (1739 – April 13, 1789) was an American merchant from Portsmouth, New Hampshire.
 He served as a colonel of the Continental Army in the Revolutionary War and served as a New Hampshire delegate to the Confederation Congress in 1785 and 1786.

 Pierse was the son of an Irish immigrant who had originally traded with merchants from Ireland who were based in Portsmouth.
 His father's name was also Pierse.
 In the vicinity of 1730, he relocated to Portsmouth in order to establish a shop there.
-Pierse Sr. tied the knot in Portsmouth, and the couple went on to have two daughters in addition to their son, who was born in 1739.
-He died only a year or two later.
-After completing his elementary schooling, the young Pierse became an apprentice to another businessman named Robert Trail.
+Pierse Sr. married in Portsmouth, and the couple went on to have two daughters in addition to their son, who was born in 1739.
+His father died only a year or two later.
+After completing his elementary schooling, the young Long became an apprentice to another businessman named Robert Trail.

-Following the completion of his apprenticeship, Pierse established himself as a successful merchant.
+Following the completion of his apprenticeship, Long established himself as a successful merchant.
 He dealt primarily in the trade of timber to the West Indies as well as the importation of goods from England and Ireland.
 He prospered in business and became active in the militia and in civic affairs.

 As the start of the Revolution drew closer, he joined Portsmouth's Committee of Safety to help keep the city safe.
 In the year 1774, he was a participant in the raid that took place at Fort William and Mary to steal gunpowder.
 The year after that, the community chose him to represent them at the revolutionary Provincial Congress that was held in Exeter.
 As the state of New Hampshire prepared for war by reorganizing the militia, he was given the position of colonel of the Continental Army regiment raised in New Castle, New Hampshire, and it was given the name Long's Regiment.